GabrielaSchmitt/Z_FORMAT_USD_TO_BRL/README.md

 <br>
 ![image](https://user-images.githubusercontent.com/86369677/173426886-724ede51-12c5-4f59-b90c-854c43e6e497.png)

-### Depending on the cenario, you do not need a function.
+### Depending on the scenario, you do not need a function.
 Try to apply a mask on your field.
 See the above example:

   TYPES: BEGIN OF ty_saida,                   <br>
            value        TYPE KBETR,           <br>